Arif-Foysal/obsidian/Computer Networks/UDP.md

 - ****No congestion control:**** UDP does not have congestion control, which means that it can send packets at a rate that can cause network congestion.
 - ****No flow control:**** UDP does not have flow control, which means that it can overwhelm the receiver with packets that it cannot handle.
 - ****Vulnerable to attacks:**** UDP is vulnerable to denial-of-service attacks, where an attacker can flood a network with UDP packets, overwhelming the network and causing it to crash.
-- ****Limited use cases:**** UDP is not suitable for applications that require reliable data delivery, such as email or file transfers, and is better suited for applications that can tolerate some data loss, such as video streaming or online gaming.
+- ****Limited use cases:**** UDP is not suitable for applications that require reliable data delivery, such as email or file transfers, and is better suited for applications that can tolerate some data loss, such as video streaming(loss tolerant but rate sensitive), online gaming, [[DNS]].
 ### What if reliable transfer is needed over UDP?
 - Add necessary reliability at [[application layer]]
 - Add congestion control at [[application layer]]